derailed/k9s/README.md

     logoless: false
     crumbsless: false
     noIcons: false
+    # Toggles reactive UI.
+This option provide for watching on disk artifacts changes and update the UI live  Defaults to false.
+    reactive: false
     # By default all contexts wil use the dracula skin unless explicitly overridden in the context config file.
     skin: dracula # => assumes the file skins/dracula.yaml is present in the  $XDG_DATA_HOME/k9s/skins directory
   skipLatestRevCheck: false